PouriaAsadi1/Kubernetes_BigDataAnalytics/README.md

 - Resource usage trends (CPU, memory) and latency under load.
 - Time-to-recover for pods and services during induced failures.

-## Repository Structure

-- docs/ — design notes, architecture diagrams, measurement plans, and literature references.
-- experiments/ — reproducible experiment manifests, scripts, and results.
-- infra/ — VM setup scripts, kubeadm config, and provisioners.
-- monitoring/ — Prometheus and Grafana manifests, dashboards, and alerting rules.
-- apps/ — sample applications (deployment manifests) used in experiments.
-- reports/ — final analysis, graphs, tables, and conclusions.

-(Adjust structure as the project evolves — this is a suggested organization for reproducibility.)

-## Quickstart — Reproducing Our Experiments

-Prerequisites:
-- A host machine capable of running 2–3 VMs with at least 8GB RAM (recommended).
-- Virtualization software (e.g., VirtualBox) or a cloud account.
-- SSH client and basic Linux command-line skills.

-High-level steps:
-1. Provision 2–3 VMs using the scripts in infra/ or manually create them.
-2. Install prerequisites on each VM: container runtime, kubelet, kubeadm, kubectl.
-3. Initialize the control plane on one VM:
-   - kubeadm init --config infra/kubeadm-config.yaml
-4. Join worker VMs using the kubeadm join token produced during init.
-5. Install a CNI plugin (Weave Net, Calico, Flannel) as shown in infra/cni/ manifests.
-6. Deploy metrics-server, Prometheus, and Grafana from monitoring/.
-7. Deploy sample application(s) from apps/ and apply scaling/test scripts from experiments/.
-8. Run load generators and run the experiments outlined in experiments/plan.md.
-9. Collect and visualize metrics in Grafana dashboards provided in monitoring/dashboards/.

-Detailed, step-by-step commands and parameterized scripts are in infra/ and experiments/.

-## Example Experiments

-- Scaling test:
-  - Deploy a stateless web service.
-  - Use HPA to scale pods based on CPU utilization.
-  - Gradually increase load and observe scaling events, pod scheduling, and node resource utilization.
-- Rollout and rollback:
-  - Deploy a new application image with a faulty change.
-  - Observe rollout behavior, failed pod states, and perform a rollback.
-  - Measure time taken to restore service and the effect on running requests.
-- Node failure:
-  - Simulate a node failure by shutting down a worker VM.
-  - Track pod rescheduling, service availability, and recovery time.
-- Resource constraint scheduling:
-  - Deploy pods with varying requests/limits.
-  - Observe scheduler decisions, pending pods, and eviction behavior.

-Experiment manifests, measurement scripts, and raw results are stored in experiments/.

 ## Monitoring & Analysis

 - Metrics collected: